32 Snot’s People

 ‘And doesn’t his wife know it.
 I’m afraid I have no due regard at all for Enoch’s ideas on race.’

 ‘If you’ve got no respect for Enoch, you’ve got no respect for me.
-Little people like me watching our kids look like licorice allsorts, little people afraid of being madly swamped by your wogs, gyppos, paddies, tandoori twits, pikeys and darkies, of becoming second rate citizens in our own country.
+Enoch has never given up on us.
+On little people like me watching our kids look like licorice allsorts, little people afraid of being madly swamped by your wogs, gyppos, paddies, tandoori twits, pikeys and darkies, of becoming second rate citizens in our own country.
 Full fathom five in a sea of blood.’

 ‘Fee-fi-fo-fum’ I thought, ’how could anyone be so dumb.’